moccalotto/kaos/_rulebook/main.md

 their [Literacy]({{ '/rulebook/skills/#literacy' | prepend: site.baseurl }}) score divided by 10.

 ## Equipment
-You can buy equipment via the Gold Pieces (GP) granted by your race.
+You can buy equipment with the Gold Pieces (GP) granted by your race.
-No matter how much money is lefter over from buying your starting equipment, your character begins play with a number of GP equal to their CHA.
+No matter how much money is left over from buying your starting equipment, your character begins play with a number of GP equal to their CHA.

 {:.noprint}